1 9 7 3 – 1 9 7 5 (UK)

 Wellington was the smallest and shyest Womble.
 He wore spectacles and was rather absent-minded (despite having invented the Womble telephone).

 Based on the stories by Elisabeth Beresford, the five minute Wombles tales were animated by Ivor Wood and whimsically narrated by Bernard Cribbins, who also provided the voices of all the characters.
-Mike Batt performed the theme music which became a hit in 1974 and led to a spate of other Wombling pop pieces.
+Mike Batt performed the theme music which became a hit in 1974 and led to a spate of other Wombling pop pieces (with Mike joined by Chris Spedding on guitar and Clem Cattini on drums).

 A feature film called Wombling Free was released in 1977, and the busy little creatures were resurrected by ITV in 1990/1991 for two one-off stories.